 Too often, dietary recommendations about fat are badly summarized into “fat is bad for you, eat less of it.”
 But the thinking on this has been changing in recent years.
 While it is true that many people eat far too much fat in their diets, there is more to the story, as some fats are absolutely necessary to good health.
 There are also multiple types of fats, and some of them play very important roles inside the body.

-Omega-3 is one of these beneficial fats.
-It is considered to be an essential fatty acid and plays numerous roles in supporting good health.
-Studies have shown that omega-3 can help reduce levels of triglycerides in the bloodstream, can reduce the severity of arthritis symptoms, reduces inflammation in the body, and is important for prenatal health.
-There is also preliminary research data that suggests omega-3 fatty acids may help alleviate symptoms of ADHD in children, protect against the development of dementia or Alzheimer's disease, and relieve depression, although more research is needed in all of these areas.
+Omega-3 fatty acids are one of these beneficial fats.
+Omega-3 fatty acids are considered essential and play numerous roles in supporting good health.
+Studies have shown that omega-3 can help reduce levels of triglycerides in the bloodstream, reduce inflammation in the body, and promote joint health.
+Omega-3 fatty acids are also is important for prenatal health and ensuring proper neurological health and cognitive function in children, adolescents and adults.

 The best way to get more omega-3 into your diet is to eat it in foods such as fish, including tuna, trout, sardines, salmon, and herring.
 Care needs to be taken in choosing the types of fish you eat because some species are much more likely to contain toxins such as mercury and PCBs.
 Mackerel, wild swordfish, and tilefish are some of the species that should only be consumed in limited amounts to reduce any potential exposure to toxins.
 Plant sources of omega-3 include walnuts, olive oil, soybean oil, and flaxseed oil.
 A fish oil supplement is another way to get more omega-3.

-Eating a good balance of whole foods, including plenty of fruits and vegetables with whole grains, lean meats, fish, and dairy products such as cheese and yogurt help build a nutrient-rich diet that will give your body everything it needs to be healthy.
-However, sometimes supplements are needed – such as with Ubiquinol – in order to provide you with key nutrients that you cannot get through diet alone.
+Eating a good balance of whole foods, including plenty of fruits and vegetables with whole grains, lean meats, fish, and dairy products such as cheese and yogurt help build a nutrient-rich diet that will give your body what it needs to be healthy.
+However, sometimes supplements are needed – such as with Ubiquinol – to help you get enough of the key nutrients.